Geometric interactions between bricks and $\tau$-rigidity: Preliminaries, setting and notations

-Any $g$-vector $v$ in $K_0(\proj(A))$ has canonical decomposition.
-This essentially captures how a a map in general position in $\Hom_A(P(v^-), P(v^+))$ decomposes.
-When a map in general position is injective, that amounts to knowing how a module in general position in $\Z(v)$ decomposes.
-It happens that these summands are also in general position in other generically $\tau$-reduced components, hence each such summand has a corresponding $g$-vector.
-The canonical decomposition of $v$ is a decomposition of $v$ as a sum of these $g$-vectors.
-We refer to \cite{DF} or \cite[Section 9.5]{G+1} for more details on canonical decompositions.
-If $v \in \mathcal{F}^\circ$, then there is some support $\tau$-tilting pair $(M,P)$ such that $v \in C(M,P)$.
-The canonical decomposition of $v$ is simply a decomposition of $v$ in terms of the $g$-vectors of the indecomposable summands of $M \oplus P$.
+For a $g$-vector $v$ in $K_0(\proj(A))$, if $v \in \mathcal{F}^\circ$, then there is a unique basic support $\tau$-tilting pair $(M,P)$ such that $v \in C(M,P)$.
+That being the case, the canonical decomposition of $v$ is given in terms of the $g$-vectors of the indecomposable summands of $M \oplus P$.
 For the $g$-vectors outside $\mathcal{F}$, finding the canonical decomposition may be harder.
-We say $v$ is \emph{indecomposable} if its canonical decomposition is $v$.
-That means that a representation in general position in $\Z(v)$ is indecomposable.
+Nevertheless, we say $v$ is \emph{indecomposable} if its canonical decomposition is $v$.
+That means a representation in general position in $\Z(v)$ is indecomposable.
 Some $g$-vectors, even if outside of $\mathcal{F}$, have well-behaved canonical decomposition.
 A $g$-vector $v$ is said to be \emph{$E$-tame} if the canonical decomposition of $2v$ is $v+v$.
-Equivalently, this means that if $\Z$ is the generically $\tau$-reduced component corresponding to $v$, then the minimum value, denoted $E(v,v)$, of
+This is known to be the case if and only if $E(v,v)=0$, where

-is zero.
-Moreover, this minimum is attained on an open set of $\Z \times \Z$, equipped with the Zariski topology (see also \cite{G+2}).
+Note that this minimum is attained on an open set of $\Z(v) \times \Z(v)$, equipped with the Zariski topology (see also \cite{G+2}).